- School of Graduate and Professional Studies Home

-As a SACS accredited, top five ranked Regional College (South) by US News and World Report, the program combines distinguished academics and unique, real-world applications.
+The program, a SACS accredited, top-five ranked Regional College (South) by US News and World Report, combines distinguished academics and unique, real-world applications.

 Facilitators of Student Success

-Facilitators of Student Success, the theme of the conceptual framework and the teaching philosophy of the School of Education, guides all educator preparation programs.
+The theme of the conceptual framework and the teaching philosophy of the School of Education, Facilitators of Student Success, guides all educator preparation programs.
 Asbury University educator preparation programs equip candidates with the knowledge and skills to guide 21st century learners, facilitate learning through mentoring models, and to guide P-12 student achievement.